-Because in some early years the show was run more than once a year, and various years missed out at different points, for example because of war years, 2016 sees the 165th Taunton Flower Show in the town.
+In some early years the show was run more than once a year, and various years missed out at different points, for example because of war years.

 Every year's show still has horticulture at its heart although in recognition of the need to attract a new generation of green-fingered enthusiasts sees the continued development of of gardening events as well as floral and craft displays.